ShivamMitra/Gen-AI-Email-Suggested-Response-System/README.md

 runnable and gradeable without a key or network access** it is *not* meant to represent generation quality; the LLM path is the intended one.

-## 3. The accuracy/evaluation system — the core of this project
+## 3. The Accuracy/Evaluation System - the Core of this Project

 `eval/evaluate.py`.
 Full reasoning is in the module docstring; summary below.